How to prepare for coding interview of Google, Microsoft, Amazon & Facebook?

 Well, you should start by strengthening your programming language skills.
 Get a good grasp over a language syntax and library methods, preferably Java or C++.
 For C++, you should memorise the major data structures’ syntax from STL library.

 Once you have a good knowledge of a language’s basics.
 You should move onto data structures & algorithms.

 For data structures & algorithm, Introduction to Algorithms by Thomas H. Cormen is the holy grail.
 Every aspiring software engineer, must read it once.
 (You could buy it from the Amazon: Introduction to Algorithms.)

 You can also study from online tutorials:

 While studying algorithms & data structures, try to code the problem on your own first, writing on paper or coding on a compiler.
-You must practise writing the code.
+You must practice writing the code.
 Don’t try to memorise the code, rather try to solve the problem first.
 Try to understand and implement the code yourself for once.
 While understanding the problem, you must analyse the time complexity of your solution in Big O – notation.
 This Know Thy Complexities! cheatsheet might come in handy.
 And try to optimise the time and space complexity of your solution.
 Learn the difference between the two (time & space complexity).

 Major data structures